sekoyo/react-image-crop/README.md

 }
 ```

-You can also omit both and only specify the aspect.
+..Or you can omit both and only specify the aspect.

 #### minWidth (optional)